n1mbL/practiceRun/README.md

-# Attempting to do a request
+# Prepping for my first Midterms

-## Editing this file and will request it locally
+## Practice makes perfect

-will try the git request
+Just trying to get familiar with the git and github commands.